stephyraju/ticktockwatches/README.md

 The nabar features The shop logo on the left , which is linked to the homepage, home page, Products and a dropdown for brands.

-On the right side of the navbar, the user can reach to the accounts, shopping cart, search page and the contact page.
+On the right side of the navbar, the user can reach to the Accounts, Shopping cart, Search page and the Contact page.

 A user who is currently logged in will see options to see their profile page or log out.